 - 1 cup vegan pesto

-Grill the mushrooms, zucchini, bell peppers, and onion, brushing with remaining olive oil as needed, so the vegetables do not dry out.
-The time will vary, but should take about 5 minutes per side.
-Remove the vegetables as they are done cooking.
+- Grill the mushrooms, zucchini, bell peppers, and onion, brushing with remaining olive oil as needed, so the vegetables do not dry out.
+The grilling time will vary, but it should take about 5 minutes per side.
+Remove the vegetables from the grill as they are done cooking.

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!